AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

      An upward-pointing green arrow ![](assets/upward-green-arrow.png) displays for the month in the timeline of the plan to indicate that more resources were added to the plan that month.
 You must select the Month view to see this indicator.

    * (Conditional) Close the details panel and give the initiative a higher priority to receive budget resources from the plan first, if possible.
-For information about updating initiative priority, see [Update initiative priorities in the Adobe Workfront Scenario Planner](../scenario-planner/prioritize-initiatives.md).
+For information about updating initiative priority, see [Update initiative priorities in the Scenario Planner](../scenario-planner/prioritize-initiatives.md).

 1. (Optional) Click **Hide details** to close the additional details box, then click&nbsp;**Apply** to save the changes you make to job roles.